Shonueld/Lego_DB/performance_writeup.md

 Improved explain results:

-    These results had the performance improvement we expected because it shortened the runtime from 183 ms to 138 ms.
+    These results had the performance improvement we expected because they shortened the runtime from 183 ms to 138 ms.